Picking a good stock starts with a good company. Stock picking for long-term investments should be based on the company’s fundamentals.

 Financial statements are the most important reports that every investor is interested to have a look at after it gets published.
 You can find these in the company’s annual report.

-Here are the three financial statements that help investors to get the overall company’s performance;
+Here are the three financial statements that help investors to undetstand the overall performance of the company;

 - Balance sheet